broccolijs/broccoli/README.md

 [![Build Status](https://travis-ci.org/joliss/broccoli.png?branch=master)](https://travis-ci.org/joliss/broccoli)

 A fast, reliable asset pipeline, supporting constant-time rebuilds.
-Like Sprockets, but with more modern architecture and not tied to Rails.
+Like the Rails asset pipeline, but with more modern architecture and not tied to Rails.

 For the command line interface, see [broccoli-cli](https://github.com/joliss/broccoli-cli).

 For a sample app, see [joliss/ember-app-kit#broccoli](https://github.com/joliss/ember-app-kit/tree/broccoli).
-Be sure to `npm link` (symlink) the current master branch of Broccoli into your `node_modules`, as releases are infrequent and usually out-of-date.

-**This is pre-alpha work-in-progress.
-It's not usable for building actual JavaScript applications yet.**
+**This is 0.x beta software.**

 Windows is not yet supported.